FaxIv/monitoring/README.md

 # MONITORING HELM CHART
 Implementation of the test task.

-The projector was developed and tested in minikube (version Kubernetes 1.24.3)
+The project was developed and tested in minikube (version Kubernetes 1.24.3)

 The chart is based on kube-prometheus-stack with the addition of prometheus-blackbox-exporter.
 In the settings kube-prometheus-stack `./values.yaml` are disabled: